top of page

 • Supporting relaxation of protective muscle guarding

 Massage therapy may help relieve muscular tension associated with shoulder discomfort.
+It is often most effective when combined with strengthening, shoulder mechanics work, and load management.

 Book an Assessment